Santius0/microvecdb/README.md

 `--leak-check=full --leak-resolution=med --track-origins=yes --vgdb=no`
 `python -m memory_profiler main.py`

+to tansfer files to and connect to the jetson nano, connect via it's micro-usb port then:

+For example if your user name is nvidia for Jetson module;
+    scp <file_name> nvidia@192.168.55.1:/home/nvidia

+and also you connect to your Jetson module

+    ssh nvidia@192.168.55.1

 Might need `sudo apt-get install libopenblas-dev`.
 Not sure if just installing MKL gived everything needed.
 [//]: # (sudo ln -s /opt/cmake-3.*your_version*/bin/* /usr/local/bin)
+[//]: # (cmake-3.26.5-linux-x86_64/bin/cmake --build /home/santius/microvecdb/build --target all -- -j 10)